Loxley United Reformed Church: Modern times and 2016 fire

 The church closed in 1993 with the building gradually deteriorating into a ruinous state over the years.
 The churchyard which surrounds the church on three sides became overgrown.
 Despite efforts to keep the interior secure, people broke into the church and caused substantial vandalism.
 In the early hours of 17 August 2016 the church caught fire and was severely damaged by the flames.
-The fire was attended by three fire engines and was put out within hours, however the building was completely gutted, losing its roof and first floor and all its fitments, it now stands open to the elements as of early 2020.
+The fire was attended by three fire engines and was put out within hours, however the building was completely gutted, losing its roof and first floor and all its fitments, it still stands open to the elements with trees beginning to spring up in what was once the ground floor as of October 2023 with no plans of renovation, restoration or demolition currently in place.